Present perfect simple

 5. A single action in the present perfect continuous comes up to the time of speaking.
 But it is different with the simple tense.

 She has cooked dinner.
-(We do not know when.
-Yesterday or very recently?
+(The dinner is ready.
 The result is important.)

 6. We can only use the present perfect continuous for uninterrupted actions.